← Back to research

 Key takeaways

-• First major autonomous AI agent to achieve mainstream recognition — acquired by Meta for $2-3B in December 2025
+• First major autonomous AI agent to achieve mainstream recognition — Meta agreed to acquire it for $2B in December 2025, but China's NDRC blocked the deal in April 2026 and the companies are unwinding it

 • Can execute complex tasks autonomously including writing code, deploying apps, creating designs, and browsing the web

-• Multi-platform: web app, mobile apps, Windows app, browser operator, plus Telegram, WhatsApp, LINE, and Slack integrations
+• Multi-platform: web app, mobile apps, desktop app with local-file access ("My Computer"), browser operator, plus Telegram, WhatsApp, LINE, and Slack integrations

 FAQ